hageyahhoo/Agile2020/Agile2020.md

 For reducing outages and improving product development processes, LINE Corporation decided to open new positions for a Scrum Master, a DevOps engineer, and an SET.
+I joined LINE Corporation as the first member of SET in 2017.
 <br />
 <br />
 <br />